Instructional Design with ChatGPT(-4o)

 ## 🎯 Results

 This workshop helped both faculty and staff attendees realize, conceptualize, and begin to use genAI/ChatGPT to aid their instructional design.
-Participants reported that the provided prompts gave them a start for leveraging genAI in learning design.
+Participants reported that the provided prompts gave them a strong starting point for leveraging genAI in learning design.
 This workshop led to many faculty consultations.

 ## Resources